aistabci/abci-docs/en/docs/abci-cloudstorage/encryption.md

 | CSE-KMS | Encryption with key registered to Key Management Service |

 !!! note
-    Since the start of operation, ABCI Cloud Storage has provided the create-encrypted-bucket command to create a bucket with activated enabled, but the create-encrypted-bucket command is scheduled to be discontinued by August 2022.
+    Since the start of operation, ABCI Cloud Storage has provided the create-encrypted-bucket command to create an SSE-enabled bucket, but the create-encrypted-bucket command is scheduled to be discontinued by August 2022.
+    After August, please use the aws-cli command instead of the create-encrypted-bucket command.
     Buckets previously created with the create-encrypted-bucket command can still be used.
 You can delete buckets or refer configuration with the aws-cli command.